googleforgames/open-match-docs/site/content/en/docs/Getting Started/_index.md

 Here are some of the Open Match concepts that you will encounter as you run the demo.
 Concrete examples for these are included in linked code samples in demo components.

-* **Ticket**: A basic matchmaking request in Open Match.
-Typically, it represents a player (or group of players) requesting a match.
+* **Ticket**: A basic matchmaking entity in Open Match that represents a player (or group of players) requesting a match.
-* **Assignment**:  Contains the information passed back from Open Match to a Ticket creator.
-Typically it contains connection information to a Game Server.
+* **Assignment**:  A mapping from a game server assignment to a Ticket.
-* **Match**: A collection of Tickets and some Match metadata.
+* **Match**: A collection of Tickets and some metadata of a match.

-Here are the components external to core Open Match that are implemented as a part of the demo:
+Here are the components that users need to implement to use Open Match as a matchmaker.
+The demo implements both as an example to show what Open Match can do:

 * **Match Function(MMF)**: The core matchmaking logic implemented as a service.
 It is invoked by Open Match to generate matches.
-It takes lists of tickets (which meet certain constraints) as input and returns any number of matches.
+It takes lists of tickets (which meet certain constraints) as input and returns any number of Matches.
 For this basic demo, the Match Function simply pairs any two players into a Match.
 * **Director**: A component that requests Open Match for matches and then sets Assignments on the Tickets in the matches found.
+* **Client**: A service that translates in-queued players into Tickets in Open Match understandable language - instructs Open Match a player is currently looking for a match.

 Here is a sequence diagram of Open Match matching two players.